majestyz3/hashicat-azure/README.md

 ## Steps to running the demo

+0. Make sure you start with the vm_size: Standard_A1
 1. Start with the very top showing organizations, workspaces, modules, and settings.
 2. Go to settings and show the Users, Teams (show Ops team), VCS Providers, Authentication, then Policy Sets
 3. Talk about the tfe_policy and how you can enable this for all workspaces in the organization or specific ones.